Ian Woo

 In 1999, Woo was the recipient of the UOB Painting of the Year award, Singapore in the Abstract category.
 He was also the Juror’s Choice for two consecutive years in South East Asia’s Philip Morris Award in 1999 and 2000.
 His Doctorate research was based on the ability of abstract painting to express notions of a continuous presence.

-His works are in the collection of major institutions such as ABN AMRO, Morgan Stanley, Singapore Art Museum, The Istana Singapore, The National Gallery Singapore, Suzhou Center, UBS and the Mint Museum of Craft & Design, USA.
+His works are in the collection of major institutions such as ABN AMRO, BlackRock, Morgan Stanley, Singapore Art Museum, The Istana Singapore, The National Gallery Singapore, Suzhou Center, UBS and the Mint Museum of Craft & Design, USA.

 Woo lives and works in Singapore.